gitkraken/vscode-gitlens/README.md

         - Expand each revision (commit) to quickly see the set of files changed, complete with status indicators for adds, changes, renames, and deletes
            - Provides a context menu on each changed file with `Open Changes`, `Open Changes with Working Tree`, `Open File`, `Open Revision`, `Open File in Remote`, `Open Revision in Remote`, `Apply Changes`, and `Show Commit File Details` commands
         - Provides a context menu on each revision (commit) with `Open Commit in Remote`, `Copy Commit ID to Clipboard`, `Copy Commit Message to Clipboard`, `Open Files`, `Open Revisions`, `Show Commit Details`, and `Refresh` commands
-      - Provides a context menu with a `Refresh` command
+      - Provides a context menu with `Open Branches in Remote`, and `Refresh` commands
       - Provides a context menu on each branch with `Open Branch in Remote`, and `Refresh` commands

     - `Remotes` node — provides a list of the remote branches